eluts15/SonOfCod/README.md

 Update-Database 20170812231258_Initial -Context ApplicationDbContext

+This can also be done throug the Command Prompt with the following command:

+dotnet ef database update 20170812231258_Initial

 This should be enough to restore the database.

-## Specifcations
+## Specifications
 1. Users can Register/Sign up for an account.
 2. Users can sign in.
-3. Users can view subscribe to the newsletter with their email.
+3. Users can subscribe to the newsletter with their email.

 ## TODO